workhorsylegacy/identify_playstation2_games/README.md

 A module for identifying Sony Playstation 2 games with Python 2 &amp; 3

-Warning: It only works on DVD ISO files, and not yet CD ISO files.
+Works with CD and DVD ISO files.

 Example use: